-Beechwood Park's systems of rewards (and sanctions) promotes a calm yet focused learning community in which every pupil plays a part and every pupil has a voice.
-Staff treat pupils, parents and carers professionally and respectfully at all times; they never demean, embarrass, humiliate or undermine pupils, their parents or carers, or adopt outmoded, top-down, hierarchical, didactic discipline and never shout or demean, use sarcasm, make jokes at the pupils' or their parents' expense or discriminate against or favour pupils or their families.
+Beechwood Park's systems of rewards and sanctions promotes a calm, focused learning community in which every pupil plays a part and every pupil has a voice.
+Staff treat pupils, parents and carers professionally and respectfully; they never demean, embarrass, humiliate or undermine pupils, their parents or carers, or adopt outmoded, top-down, hierarchical, didactic discipline.
+It is made clear to staff that they should never shout at pupils, use sarcasm, make jokes at the pupils' or their parents' expense or discriminate against or favour pupils or their families.

-Beechwood Park staff collaborate with pupils to achieve 'exemplary conduct' through a positive, supportive, empathic, and collaborative ethos in support of each pupil's developing confidence and independence.
+Beechwood Park staff collaborate with pupils to achieve exemplary conduct through a positive, supportive, empathic, and collaborative ethos in support of each pupil's developing confidence and independence.
 They understand that pupils make mistakes but also teach them the skills to rectify mistakes as an essential part of their education.